-- 3) The length of heavy chain shall be 1.5 times the maximum depth of water at the mooring location.
-The length of light mooring chain shall be equal to the maximum water depth at the mooring location, except as specified above for boats under 14 feet - a) Pennants shall be 2.5 times the distance from the chock to the water. - b) Pennants shall be either nylon or polyester (Dacron) rope and a minimum diameter as listed below:
+The length of the heavy chain shall be equal to 1.5 times the maximum depth of water at the mooring location.
+The length of the light chain shall be equal to the maximum water depth at the mooring location, except as specified above for boats under 12 feet in length.